DETAILED ACTION

 wherein writing the first processing result into the second shared memory region comprises:

 writing the first indication information into the second shared memory region such that the first process generates a video play command based on the first indication information and writes the video play command into the first shared memory region (“After receiving the processing request from first operating system 102, second operating system 104 is configured to process the media data to generate processing results… Subsequently, the processing results are transmitted back to first operating system 102.”
 Par 0030 and “based on the processing results, first operating system 102 is configured to generate the corresponding playback data to display the media data on a display screen of the terminal device to play the media data.”
-Par 0033 and Figure 1, 2, 10, 11) [the second OS generates processing results and transmits them to first OS (writing to second shared memory region) which then generates playback data (video play command) based on these results for display; this implies that the second OS writes into its own memory, the first shared memory region].
+Par 0033 and Figure 1, 2, 10, 11) [the second OS generates processing results and transmits them to first OS (writing to second shared memory region) which then generates playback data (video play command) based on these results for display; this shows that the second OS writes into its own memory, the first shared memory region].

 in response to determining that the video play command is read from the first shared memory region, decoding the to-be-played video (“At 204, after receiving the processing request, the second operating system is configured to process the media data based on the processing request to generate the processing results, which are returned to the first operating system.” par 0040 and “After receiving the processing request from the first operating system, the second operating system is configured to launch a media application based on the processing request.
 Here, the media application includes the SDK corresponding to the media data, which can be decoded by the SDK for the purpose of processing the media data…The media data is then decoded by use of the SDK to generate the processing results for the media data. ” Par 0041) [upon receiving processing request (video play command), second OS decodes media data]; and